kuznetckiy/geoscan_401_eng/camera.rst

 --------------------------------------------------------

 The antenna of the geodetic receiver is located inside the UAV.
 The phase center is offset from the center point of the camera lens.
-The amount of offset should be taken, when you generate ortophotomaps and 3D models.
+Offset value should be taken into account when you generate ortophotomaps and 3D models.

 .. figure:: _static/_images/camera_position.png